 One of the distinguishing characteristics of a great university is its ability to contribute new knowledge through research.
 The faculties of Arts & Sciences are frequently recognized around the world for their research leadership.
 In addition to faculty, both graduate and undergraduate students are critical to research, where they may play hands-on roles in projects that could be discussed by colleagues around the world.
 To learn more about faculty research at the departmental level please visit the areas of study.
-You can learn more about student research by visiting The Graduate School or the Office of Undergraduate Research.
+You can learn more about student research by visiting the Office of Undergraduate Research.

 - Center for the Humanities

 - Center for Urban Research and Public Policy

 - McDonnell Center for the Space Sciences